Universal Orlando Resort’s Rides and Attractions (excluding Harry Potter)

 Our top choice?
 Well, mine is Vivo because it’s more upscale with great food, but my boys loved the NBC Sports Grille because they’re boys who love sports and giant portions.

-If you have time during your stay, there are a few fun things to do at CityWalk, like Mini-Golf, concerts and/or DJs playing music on the main stage, and the AMC Universal Cineplex 20 with IMAX.
-We chose to go see Blue Man Group because we’ve never been to a show of their’s before.
+If you have time during your stay, there are a few fun things to do at CityWalk, like Mini-Golf, concerts and/or DJs playing music on the main stage, CityWalk’s Rising Star karaoke club, where you can belt out your favorite tunes with help from talented backup singers and a live band, and the AMC Universal Cineplex 20 with IMAX.
+We chose to go see Blue Man Group because we’ve never been to a show of theirs before.
 They have their own theater right outside the park gates with one or two shows nightly.
 If you’ve seen them before, you know what to expect.
-If you haven’t, it’s a clever, fun explosion of music, color and crazy.
+If you haven’t, it’s a clever, fun explosion of music, color, and crazy.
 I don’t know that we’d go again, but it’s definitely something everyone should experience at least once.

 Have a wonderful time!